elvanto/api-dotnet/README.md

 Direct your users to this URL.

-After the user has logged in, they will be sent back to the specified redirect_uri, with a code.
+After the user has logged in, they will be sent back to the specified `redirect_uri`, with a code.
 Unlike the WebApp method this code will be behind a hash.

 ```csharp
 http://mynonwebapp.com/login/#code=string&expiresin=int